tlcarvalho/carvalho_website/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Ph.D. student in Political Science at the Federal University of Minas Gerais (Universidade Federal de Minas Gerais - UFMG), and a member of the International institutions, Foreign Policy and Political Regime Research Network (Rede de Pesquisa em Instituições Internacionais, Política Externa e Regime Político - RIPPERP).
-I also obtained my Master's Degree in Political Science, at UFMG, and a bachelor's degree in International Relations, at the Pontifical Catholic University of Minas Gerais (PUC-Minas).
+I also got my Master's Degree in Political Science from UFMG, and my bachelor's degree in International Relations from the Pontifical Catholic University of Minas Gerais (PUC-Minas).

-My research relates to security and defense policies in Latin America, especially on identifying the role of domestic variables in shaping these policies.
+My research focuses on international security and defense policies in Latin America, especially on identifying the role of domestic variables in shaping these policies.
 I have research experience on the following topics: Internacional Security; Foreign Policy; Latin America; Quantitative Methods applied to International Relations; and Policy Diffusion.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.html" "newtab" >}}resumé{{< /staticref >}}.